acediaye/MyRepo/readme.md

 * need to manually merge it into your work

-git fetch (alias name): copy from remote repo to local repo\
+git fetch (alias name): copy from remote repo to choosen repo\
 git pull origin: automatically fetch and merge the changes from the remote branch into current branch

 * before pushing need to commit